jjbergman/iliaslatina/IL-translation.md

 80 Because his threats were ignored, Pelides prayed that his mother, a goddess of the sea, would not allow Plisthenides to go unpunished.

 83 Thetis heard her son's prayer and immediately left the sea.
-She came to the Myrmidon camp and warned him to refrain from any fights or contests; afterwards, she flew through the airs of heaven and carried herself into the golden stars.
+She came to the Myrmidon camp and warned him to refrain from any fights or contests; afterwards, she flew through heaven and carried herself into the golden stars.

-87 Then, although her hair was still unkempt @(need to work on how to do this line) she laid herself at the feet of king of heaven: "I come to you as a mother on behalf of her son, begging your divine will, highest father.
+87 Then, with her hair still unkempt, she laid herself at the feet of the king of heaven: "I come to you as a mother on behalf of her son, begging your divine power, highest father.

 89 Avenge me and my son for Atrides' wrongdoing; if you allow him to go unpunished for violating the love of my Achilles, all virtue will die a shameful death, conquered by lust."